Intertain: Chapter 09

 Moving on, Ephesians 2:1-5 offered us insight on humanity’s problem of death in a spiritual sense:

-As for you, you were dead in your transgressions and sins, in which you used to live when you followed the ways of this world and of the ruler of the kingdom of the air, the spirit who is now at work in those who are disobedient.
+You were dead in your transgressions and sins, in which you used to live when you followed the ways of this world and of the ruler of the kingdom of the air, the spirit who is now at work in the disobedient.
 All of us also lived among them at one time, gratifying the cravings of our flesh and following its desires and thoughts.
 Like the rest, we were by nature deserving of wrath.
 But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions — it is by grace you have been saved.

 In preaching to our congregation, Steve has often emphasised that Jesus came to earth not just to help us transition from bad to good, but more importantly, to deliver us from death to life.
 For those finding life in the Saviour, death cannot touch our souls, both in this life and the next!